buckelieg/db-fn/README.md

 ```
 #### Update/Insert/Delete

 These operations could be run in batch mode.
-Just supply Array of parameters and it will be processed in a single transaction.
+Just supply an array of parameters and it will be processed in a single transaction.

 ##### Insert